josephrexme/josephrex.me/content/post/2021-04-13-meaningless-creativity.md

 There's so much going on already at every stack of software engineering from deciding between React, Vue, Svelte, Web Components, to deciding what database to use, to what provisioning tool to use.
-I am one of such engineers and I am still figuring out the best ways to stay on top of skills I need to be good enough at what I'm getting paid for, as well as getting better at skills I simply just want to learn for my artistic itch, but may be applicable for work some day.
+I am one of such engineers still figuring out the best ways to stay on top of skills I need to be good enough at what I'm getting paid for, as well as the skills I simply just need to scratch my artistic itch, hoping they may be applicable for work some day.

-Various people have unique learning styles and one that I've found that works for me and I think works for a lot of people, is pragmatic (active) learning.
+Various people have unique learning styles and one that I've found that works for me and I think for a lot of other people, is pragmatic (active) learning.
 Learning through experimentation.
 I can only speak for myself but it is incredibly difficult to pick up a book to learn a skill without trying and failing at it first.
 This is why I resolved that the best way to learn these skills I desire is by making things even when they are meaningless.